 Many people wonder what to wear to an afternoon tea party and traditionally this has been a smart and glitzy affair.
 Back in the days when afternoon tea began, when the duchess was hosting her friends, the dress code was regal and demure, but that was the case with most gatherings at the time.

 Put simply, what to wear for an afternoon tea has relaxed a lot over the years and it really comes down to whether you want to be traditional or you simply want to be comfortable.

-If you do want to watch your waistline a little whilst enjoying afternoon tea, simply watch the amount of sugar you put in your tea, avoid cream on your scone and eat more of the savouries than the sweets.
 The good news is that all portions in an afternoon tea are small and bite-sized, and portions are delivered according to the number of people booking a place.
 For that reason, you’re unlikely to overindulge to the point of not being able to move.